-The Antiracism Action in the Arts Initiative has evolved from a study group started by the CU Boulder Office for Outreach and Engagement and Boulder County Arts Alliance.
+The Antiracism Action in the Arts Initiative has evolved from a study group started by the CU Boulder Office for Outreach and Engagement and Boulder County Arts Alliance in 2020.
 We meet monthly to provide support and constructive criticism for our work.
 Currently, our members include representatives from local arts organizations that, apart from KGNU, are historically white.
 These organizations include: Boulder County Arts Alliance, Dairy Arts Center, Boulder Museum of Contemporary Art, Jewish Community Center, KGNU, Longmont Museum, CU Boulder Office for Outreach and Engagement, CU Theatre and Dance, CU Art Museum and ATLAS B2 Center for Media, Arts & Performance.
 We are committed to working together for antiracist praxis—both action and reflection.

 Prior to launching Con·nect in the spring of 2021 the initiative held two workshops on DEI Dialogues in the Arts; one about staffing and one about programming.
 The programming workshop spurred conversation about the potential for a BIPOC artist directory.
 In July 2021 an exploratory conversation was held with a small group of established and more junior BIPOC artists about the potential of the directory.
 Through this conversation, the idea of having an event series in partnership with the directory was identified as important for potential relationship development and opportunity.